taijmeyer/uob-succotash/README.md

 Hello there.

-Have a nice day, now.
+Have a nice day now.